 High school program

 Do you want to work on cutting-edge technology that will make a real difference in people's lives all over the world?
 Do you want an inside look into high-tech professions that will inspire you as you make plans for college?
-Get a head start on building a good resume—and get paid.
+Get a head start on building a strong resume with Microsoft’s High School Programs!

 - Have demonstrated an interest in technology.